concur/concur-platform-sdk-js/README.md

         // error will contain the error message returned });

 ## Tests

-To test, in the config folder, create a default.json file containing the credentials of the account that you would like to test with.
-You can use template.json as a template.
-Then, run the standard npm test:
+To run the client SDK tests, create a default.json file in the config folder which contains the credentials of the Concur account to test with.
+Template.json can be used as a template.
+Then, run the following:

     npm test

-The test will upload the concur logo to the expense receipt store associated with the oAuth token.
-It will also upload an E-Receipt to the user given by the OauthToken.
+The test will upload the concur logo to the expense receipt store associated with the OAuth token.
+It will also upload an E-Receipt to the associated user account.

+## Promises
+In order to simplify the asynchronous nature of the platform Web service calls, the client SDK has made use of the Q promises library.
+More information can be found on the [project's GitHub site](https://github.com/kriskowal/q);

 ## License